SyMind/rspackify/README.md

 # Rspackify

-Seamlessly switch from Webpack to Rspack on the fly ⚡️.
+Experience lightning-fast builds by instantly switching from Webpack to Rspack ⚡️.

-Perfect for use with various frameworks such as Taro, Next.js, and more that deeply integrate Webpack, now allowing you to switch to Rspack with ease.

 > 🚨 Please note: very early work in progress.
 Almost nothing works yet.
 Contributions welcome!

 # Usage

-Rspackify is a command-line utility that can be installed globally or as part of a Node.js project.
+Rspackify is a command-line utility that can be installed globally or as part of your project.

 ```bash
 npm install -g rspackify